Cube-OS/cubeOS/docs/sdk-docs/sdk-upgrading.rst

-Upgrading Your Kubos Development Environment
+Upgrading Your CubeOS Development Environment
 ============================================

-New updates will be announced to the Kubos community and the new releases will be published through GitHub.
+New updates will be announced to the CubeOS community and the new releases will be published through GitHub.
 If there are any special steps required to upgrade to the newest release, they will be listed in the release details.